Left 4 Dead 2: Gameplay

 To enable situational awareness of other Survivors, players are shown the health and status of their fellow survivors.
 If a player does not have direct sight of another Survivor (e.g. a wall is blocking their view of the others), they will be shown the Survivor's highlighted silhouette.
 The Survivors are also susceptible to friendly fire, forcing players to exercise caution when shooting or swinging their weapons.
 As Survivors take damage, they move more slowly; if a Survivor's health drops to zero, they are incapacitated and left to fight off the Infected using a handgun until rescued by another Survivor.
 If a Survivor dies, they remain dead until the next level, unless revived by a defibrillator, or, in Campaign or Singleplayer mode, reappear in a "Rescue Closet" to be freed by other Survivors.
 Should all Survivors die or be incapacitated, the game will end, at which point the players may restart that chapter or quit the game.

 Game modes

-Left 4 Dead 2 includes 5 regular game modes:
+Left 4 Dead 2 includes 4 core game modes: